IoT – Smart AC Controller

 How to Make the Circuits?

 The main controller device is used to control the Air Conditioner(s) using the IR signals sent through the IR LED.
 The IR LED emits specific IR codes fed in the device based on the user’s choice.
-The decoder device required to decode the IR signals for the Air Conditioner Remote so that these decoded signals can be then fed to the main controller device for making it compatible with the specific Air Conditioner.
+The decoder device is required to decode the IR signals for the Air Conditioner Remote so that these decoded signals can be then fed to the main controller device for making it compatible with the specific Air Conditioner.

 What Lies Under the Hood?